Nuclear Megaproject Risk - Strategic Planning, Delay Governance & Dispute Readiness in the New Nuclear Era

 Protect programme credibility

 Planning is no longer a passive monitoring tool.
-It is a risk governance architecture.

 Conclusion: The Nuclear Renaissance Will Reward Structure